ExperimentalFarmNetwork/efn-drupal/modules/contrib/leaflet/README.txt

 want to plot on the map.
 A feature can be a point, linestring, polygon, multipolygon, multipolygon, or json object.
-Additionally, features can be grouped into layer groups so they can be controlled together, http://leaflet.cloudmade.com/reference.html#layergroup.
-An feature will look something like:
+Additionally, features can be grouped into layer groups so they can be controlled together, http://leafletjs.com/reference.html#layergroup.
+A feature will look something
+like:

 $features = array(
   array(